 - Follow their lead– watch what the child is doing in play, then join in with this.
 Follow and copy what they do in play, rather than trying to direct it.

-These early language handouts for play are perfect for play-based parent coaching sessions.
+These Early Language Handouts for play are perfect for play-based parent coaching sessions.
 They have handouts for 21 different toys (including cars, as shown above), so they make planning and delivering play-based parent coaching sessions a breeze.
 You can get them in English and Spanish too.
 If you want more ideas, including how to use 24 different language strategies with toy cars in your parent coaching sessions, and 10 play ideas for toy cars, check out the Early Intervention Handbook here.

 Imitation is an important pre-linguistic skill, and using toy cars is a fun way to practise imitation of actions in your early intervention sessions.
 I like to model actions such as pushing the car a little bit, then stopping, pushing using one finger, or banging the car on the floor.
 If you want some more ideas for how you can target imitating actions in play or daily routines, check out my Imitating Actions resource here.